YanCheng-go/litmus-test-yan/README.md

 `docker pull docker.io/satelligence/litmus-test`

-NOTE for unix users: if you do not have permissions to connect to the docker daemon, add yourself to the docker group: `sudo usermod -a -G docker $USER`
+NOTE for unix users: if you do not have permissions to connect to the docker daemon, add yourself to the docker group:

+`sudo usermod -a -G docker $USER`

+You might have to log out and back in again!

 Run docker with a binding of the current workdir at `/app`: